 As described above, we may selectively invest from time to time in mortgage debt and mezzanine loans.
 Mortgage loans will generally qualify as real estate assets for purposes of the 75% asset test to the extent that they are secured by real property.
 However, if a loan is secured by real property and other property and the highest principal amount of a loan outstanding during a taxable year exceeds the fair market value of the real property securing the loan as of the date we agreed to acquire the loan, then a portion of such loan likely will not be a qualifying real estate asset.
 A debt obligation secured by a mortgage on both real and personal property will be treated as a real estate asset for purposes of the 75% asset test, and there will be no apportionment if the fair market value of the personal property does not exceed 15% of the fair market value of all property securing the debt.
-The IRS has stated that it will not challenge a REIT's treatment of a loan as being, in part, a real estate asset for purposes of the 75% asset test if the REIT treats the loan as being a qualifying real estate asset in an amount equal to the lesser of (i) the fair market value of the real property securing the loan on the date the REIT acquires the loan or (ii) the fair market value of the loan.
-We intend to invest in mortgage debt in a manner that will enable us to continue to satisfy the asset and gross income test requirements.
+The IRS has stated that it will not challenge a REIT's treatment of a loan as being, in part, a real estate asset for purposes of the 75% asset test if the REIT treats the loan as being a qualifying real estate asset in an amount equal to the lesser of (i) the fair market value of the real property securing the loan on the date the REIT acquires the loan or (ii) the fair market value of the real property securing the loan on the date the REIT acquires the loan or satisfy the asset and gross income test requirements.